KatharineME/FASTQ.jl/programs.md

 #### `rename-chrs PATH`

-Will rename the chromosmes in a vcf according to the text file passed.
+Will rename the chromosomes in a vcf according to the text file passed.